MicrosoftDocs/Viva/Viva/engage/work-with-external-users/external-messaging-faq.md

 ### Q: How can I protect against risk and maintain our privacy?

-A: Privacy and security is important to us, too.
+A: Privacy and security are important to us, too.
 We've invested in building tools to monitor and proactively protect your company's IP and employees.
 As part of External Messaging, we've built these security features:

 - **Clear UI warnings:** Warnings ensure that users are consciously aware before they add an external participant.
-When you add an external user to a conversation or reply to a conversation with an external participant, you'll see a clear warning in the UI.
+When you add an external participant to a conversation or reply to a conversation with an external participant, a clear warning appears in the UI.
 See [Add an external participant](add-external-participants.md#AddExternal).

 - **Disable external messaging:** [Verified admins](../manage-viva-engage-users/manage-viva-engage-admins.md) can use these options to turn off external collaboration.
 See [Disable external messaging](disable-external-messaging.md).